vasimsultan/password_generator/README.md

-# React + Vite
+#  This is Password Generator Project it make wirh the help of javaScripts and React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: